AI Graphic Organisers: Visual Thinking Tools

 Teachers can adapt resources to fit learner needs.
 AI helps create visual maps from one source.
 For advanced learners, the map uses academic vocabulary.
 For learners needing support, AI simplifies phrases and uses colour coding (Willingham, 2009).

-Evidence Overview
+Evidence overview

 AI graphic organisers also bridge the gap between abstract thought and concrete writing.
-When a learner faces a blank page, the cognitive demand of generating ideas and structuring sentences simultaneously is often too high.
+When a learner faces a blank page, it can be too hard to generate ideas and structure sentences at the same time.
 For more on this topic, see Mind maps for generating knowledge.
-A varied visual tool breaks this process into manageable steps.
-The learner interacts with the AI-generated visual nodes first, using them as building blocks to construct their final written response.
+A varied visual tool breaks the task into manageable steps.

 What the teacher does / what learners produce: The teacher inputs a complex scientific explanation of photosynthesis into an AI tool, prompting it to generate a flowchart.
 Learners then use this flowchart as a visual guide to write a paragraph explaining the process in their own words, using the nodes as prompts for each sentence.